nikitavoloboev/data/programming-languages/programming-languages.md

 - [Say something you dislike about a language you love (2019)](https://lobste.rs/s/2cw6ov/say_something_you_dislike_about_language)
 - [Say something nice about a programming language you dislike (2019)](https://lobste.rs/s/hib1ui/say_something_nice_about_programming)
 - [comby](https://github.com/comby-tools/comby) - Tool for changing code across many languages.
+- [On the Expressive Power of Programming Languages by Shriram Krishnamurthi [PWLConf 2019]](https://www.youtube.com/watch?v=43XaZEn2aLc)